daos-stack/daos/src/control/cmd/daos/README.md

 	if err != nil {
 		return err
 	}
-	// This will automatically free any C-based memory allocated
+	// This will automatically free most C-based memory allocated
 	// along the way, and is always invoked regardless of error
 	// status.
 	defer freeArgs()

+	// Note that in Go, accessing a field is always done via
+	// "." regardless of whether or not the receiver is a pointer.
+	//
+	// Also note that Go strings are a distinct type and are not
+	// NUL-terminated, so we need to create a C-style string for
+	// cmd_args_s.
+	ap.scrub_level = C.CString(cmd.Level)
+	// The freeArgs() closure only frees fields used with all
+	// handlers.
+It's up to the handler implementor to free
+	// C memory allocated in the handler. defer freeString(ap.scrub_level)

 	// Now attempt to connect to the pool/container, populating
 	// the handle/uuid fields in ap: